konnectors/libs/packages/cozy-konnector-libs/docs/api.md

     file name will be "smartly" guessed by the function.
 Use this attribute if the guess is not smart enough for you.

-- `folderPath` (string) is relative to the main path given by the `cozy-collect` application to the connector.
-If the connector is run in standalone mode, the main path is the path of the connector.
+- `fields` (object) is the fields passed by BaseKonnector to the start function.

 - `options` (object) is optional.
 Possible options :